domi-git/PwmBrick/README.md

 ## Software

-toDos:
-* Explanation of the states of the PWM
-* Explanation of the debugging capabilities with TermControl
-* Explanation of the procedure to flash the controller and how the pin is used for UART afterwards
+TBD

 ## Possible improvements

+### Documentation
+* Snap-Fit Design
+* The states of the PWM
+* Debugging capabilities with TermControl
+* How to flash new software

 ### Mechanics